AlexEMG/DLC-Cajal-Course/content/Glossary.md

 [SimBA](https://github.com/sgoldenlab/simba)
     developed in [Golden's Lab](https://goldenneurolab.com/simba), a framework for training a supervised behavior annotation model

+shuffle
+    in DeepLabCut: a particular instantiation of train and test sets; multiple shuffles are used for model {term}`benchmarking`

 snapshot
     current state of the model with specific weights learned during training